 For this reason, we’ve put together guidance to help managers proactively identify and manage conflict so that they can become part of the solution – not the problem.

 Explore our related content

 Learn how mediation can resolve conflict in the workplace

-This guide will help you proactively identify and manage conflict at work
+This guide will help you proactively tackle bullying and workplace disputes

 A joint publication by the CIPD and Acas aiming to help employers, trade unions and employees decide when and whether mediation may be suitable